OneKeyHQ/firmware/docs/misc/hello_world_feature_TT.md

     required string text = 1;
 }
 ```
 There are some officialities at the top, the most important things are the `message` declarations.
-We are defining a `HelloWorldRequest`, that will be sent from the computer to Trezor, and `HelloWorldResponse`, that will be sent back from Trezor.
+We are defining a `HelloWorldRequest`, that will be sent from the computer to Onekey, and `HelloWorldResponse`, that will be sent back from Onekey.
 There are many features and data-types `protobuf` supports - see [Google docs](https://developers.google.com/protocol-buffers) or other `common/protob/messages-*.proto` files.

-After defining the details of communication messages, we will also need to give these messages their unique IDs and specify the direction in which they are sent (into Trezor or from Trezor).
+After defining the details of communication messages, we will also need to give these messages their unique IDs and specify the direction in which they are sent (into Onekey or from Onekey).
 That is done in `common/protob/messages.proto` file.
 We will append a new block at the end of the file:
 #### **`common/protob/messages.proto`**
 ```protobuf
 // Hello world